• Skip to primary navigation

 Simple Temperature Controlled DC Fan Circuit

-A Temperature Controlled DC Fan Circuit is like a smart fan controller.
+Simple Temperature Controlled DC Fan Circuit is like smart fan.

-It uses a special sensor to feel the temperature around it.
+It use special sensor to feel heat around.

-This circuit uses parts like a thermistor a special temperature sensitive resistor and a control circuit to make these decisions automatically.
+This circuit uses parts like thermistor which change with temperature and control part to do all this by itself.

 Circuit Working: